Customize Your Experience

-Spring Semester Residents will check in at their community’s front desk.
+All Summer School, Spring Semester, and Late Arrival Residents will check in at their Area Desk.

-You will have 30 minutes to unload your vehicle in designated locations close to your building but will need to move your vehicle as soon as you are done.
-You will need to fill out and print an Unloading Pass for each vehicle and place it in the windshield in order to be allowed into unloading zones.
+You will have 30 minutes to unload your vehicle in designated locations close to your building but will need to move as soon as you are done.
+Each vehicle will receive an unloading pass at the Check-In lot, so be sure all cars go through the check-in line.
+You must have an unloading pass hanging on your rearview mirror in order to be allowed into unloading zones.

 Once you have moved your vehicle, you may return to your space and begin unpacking.
 Remember to take all trash and recycling to the receptacles outside the building and don’t block hallways or doors as you unpack.